SamanDadkhah/SamanDadkhah/README.md

 # 👋 Hi, I'm Saman Dadkhah

 🎓 Master's in Artificial Intelligence @ University of Verona
-🧠 Thesis: Machine Learning for American-style Path-Dependent Contracts using Signature Features
-📍 Based in Italy | Aspiring to build a global career
+🧠 Thesis: Machine Learning methods for American-style Path-Dependent Contracts using Signature Method 📍 Based in Italy | Aspiring to build a global career

 ---